openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 The software will detect any prohibited programs (such as Skype) and will prompt you to close them if necessary.

-If you encounter any issues, select the **Contact Support** button in the proctoring software window to contact technical support.
+If you encounter any issues, click the **Contact Support** button in the proctoring software window to contact technical support.

 .. image:: /Images/Proctoring_SS_ContactSupportButton.png